 Children with a lack of basic abilities like confidence, self-esteem, social skills, can be treated at home if parents keep a regular check on their children.
 In the case of children suffering from autism, anxiety, or other mental and physical illnesses, they need a safe therapeutic environment to overcome these disabilities.

 Art therapy for children with autism

-Art therapy is provided to children with Autism in the hope that they will be able to perceive the outside world through colours and visuals.
-Art helps them in improving behavioural issues and encouraging social skills.
+Art therapy is provided to children with Autism in the hope that they will be able to perceive the outside world through colors and visuals.
+Art helps them in improving behavioral issues and encouraging social skills.
 Not only that, even group therapy helps them stand out with amazing results majorly in improvement in focus.

 Art therapy for abused children

-Child abuse is a worldwide problem which leaves long-term effects on the mind of the child.
-Physical, sexual and even emotional abuse leave the child in a state in which neither they can ask for help nor be able to trust anyone.
-Abuse in any form shakes the children to the core which make it difficult for them to come back to normal.
+Child abuse is a worldwide problem that leaves long-term effects on the mind of the child.
+Physical, sexual, and even emotional abuse leave the child in a state in which neither they can ask for help nor be able to trust anyone.
+Abuse in any form shakes the children to the core which makes it difficult for them to come back to normal.

 Art therapy ideas for children with anxiety and disability

-Anxiety can be low to severe from people to people.
+Anxiety can be low to severe from person to person.
 The fear and nervousness the child feel to a specific thing can be overcome using art therapy.
 One of the ways to reduce this is by asking the child to draw the thing he fears the most or to draw his own condition while feeling anxious.
-This will have a positive impact on their mind that will release all their fear and makes them feel relax.
+This will have a positive impact on their mind that will release all their fear and makes them feel relaxed.

-Parents can play their part by making time for their kids and engage in some artwork activities with them.
+Parents can play their part by making time for their kids and engaging in some artwork activities with them.
 The impact that parents leave on their child, can potentially no other person can.
 Parents need to seek an expert’s guidance in more serious cases like abuse and disability.
-Art therapy is the best known therapy for various mental and psychological illnesses.
+Art therapy is the best-known therapy for various mental and psychological illnesses.